ArtisanMobile/devdocs/_posts/2013-10-23-quickstart-for-android.md

 </div>

 <div id="artisan-application"></div>
 4\.
-If you already have an Application class you will need to update it to extend com.artisan.application.ArtisanActivity or implement com.artisan.application.ArtisanRegisteredApplication.
+If you already have an Application class you will need to update it to extend com.artisan.application.ArtisanApplication or implement com.artisan.application.ArtisanRegisteredApplication.

 The ArtisanRegisteredApplication has three required methods on it: **registerUserProfileVariables**, **registerPowerhooks**, and **registerInCodeExperiments**.